modxorg/Docs/.github/pull_request_template.md

-## Description of improvements
+## Description

-Any specific reason for this change?
-If a recent change in the MODX core caused the change, please include a link to the relevant pull request.
+What does this change, and why is the change needed?

 ## Affected versions

-Please make sure your pull request targets the **lowest** affected version.
-Mark other relevant versions with an X below.

-- [ ] 2.x (current)
-- [ ] 3.x
+Is the change relevant to 2.x, 3.x, or both?

 ## Relevant issues

-If available, provide the link or ID of relevant issues so that they can be closed once your improvement has been merged.
+Please link to any relevant issues or pull requests.